tewarid/dotnet-tools/README.md

 ## Git Tool

-A simple wrapper around command line Git, that allows running multiple commands on several cloned repos at once.
+A wrapper around command line Git, that allows running multiple commands on several cloned repos at once.
 A command can reference all or part of the output of the previous command with `{{OUT:start,length}}` where `start` is zero-indexed.
 Several repos can be cloned from GitHub or GitLab at once.
 A customizable cheatsheet is available in [cheatsheet.md](GitTool/cheatsheet.md).
 Any line starting with `$ git ` is assumed to be a git command and displayed in the tool.

 ## HTTP Request Tool

-Simple interactive HTTP(S) client built using [System.Net.HttpWebRequest](https://msdn.microsoft.com/en-us/library/system.net.httpwebrequest.aspx).
+Interactive HTTP(S) client built using [System.Net.HttpWebRequest](https://msdn.microsoft.com/en-us/library/system.net.httpwebrequest.aspx).

 ## HTTP Listener Tool

-Simple HTTP(S) server built using [System.Net.HttpListener](https://msdn.microsoft.com/en-us/library/system.net.httplistener.aspx).
+HTTP(S) server built using [System.Net.HttpListener](https://msdn.microsoft.com/en-us/library/system.net.httplistener.aspx).

 ## ICMP Tool